jules2689/trudeau/docs/2020-04-17/q_a.md

 **Reporter**:

-and on a separate matter, china has revised its numbers on the Wuhan deaths, increasing them by 50%.is this a statistical verification or proof that they
+and on a separate matter, china has revised its numbers on the Wuhan deaths, increasing them by 50%. is this a statistical verification or proof that they

 Covered it suspended Senator >> Prime Minister Trudeau we all need to be very attentive to how data flows around the world and be very -- very thoughtful about how we process different information and how we apply the lessons learned from elsewhere around the world to what we do.
 We'll continue to work with partners and allies and international institutions and organisations.
 As we figure out how to get through today and tomorrow.
-But there will be many questions to ask once we're through this on how various countries behaved and what sort of principles we need to learn from and conclusions we need draw.[please stand by] -- holds responsibility for notcontaining it within its b.
+But there will be many questions to ask once we're through this on how various countries behaved and what sort of principles we need to learn from and conclusions we need draw.
+[please stand by] -- holds responsibility for not containing it within its b.